Document

 A document is a written, drawn, presented, or memorialized representation of thought, often the manifestation of non-fictional, as well as fictional, content.
-The word originates from the Latin Documentum, which denotes a "teaching" or "lesson": the verb doceō denotes "to teach".
-In the past, the word was usually used to denote written proof useful as evidence of a truth or fact.
-In the Computer Age, "document" usually denotes a primarily textual computer file, including its structure and format, e.g. fonts, colors, and images.
-Contemporarily, "document" is not defined by its transmission medium, e.g., paper, given the existence of electronic documents.
+The etymology of the word "document" derives from the Latin documentum, which denotes a "teaching" or "lesson": the verb doceō denotes "to teach".
+Historically, the term "document" was usually used to indicate written proof useful as evidence of a truth or fact.

+In the Computer Age, the term "document" typically refers to a primarily textual computer file, encompassing its structural and format elements, such as fonts, colors, and images.
+In the contemporary era, the definition of "document" has expanded beyond its traditional medium, such as paper, to encompass electronic documents as well.
+History, events, examples, opinions, stories, and creativity can all be expressed in documents.

 "Documentation" is distinct because it has more denotations than "document".
-Documents are also distinguished from "realia", which are three-dimensional objects that would otherwise satisfy the definition of "document" because they memorialize or represent thought; documents are considered more as two-dimensional representations.
-While documents can have large varieties of customization, all documents can be shared freely and have the right to do so, creativity can be represented by documents, also.
-History, events, examples, opinions, stories etc. all can be expressed in documents.
+Documents are also distinguished from "realia", which are three-dimensional objects that would otherwise satisfy the definition of "document" because they memorialize or represent thought.
+Documents are usually considered to be two-dimensional representations.